browserengineering/book/book/scheduling-and-threading.md

 Scrolling is an interesting case, actually.
 It's a situation that is the closest to a true animation in the browser right now---if you hold down the down-arrow key, you'll see what looks like a scrolling animation.
-Since it's one case of a more general situation (animations of all kinds), let's figure out how to understand the more general case and apply what we learned to scrolling as well.
+Since it's one case of a more general situation (animations of all kinds), it makes sense to understand animations more generally, then apply what we learned to scrolling as a special case.
 To this end, let's explore yet another JavaScript API, [`requestAnimationFrame`][raf].

 [raf]: https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame